This Legends of Andor review was made after playing the game six times.

 What is Legends of Andor?

 Legends of Andor, also known as Die Legenden von Andor, is a fantasy co-op board game.
 The kingdom of Andor is under attack and your group of heroes is the only defense against the oncoming horde.
 Throughout every game of Legends of Andor, you’ll be adventuring, slaying monsters, and attempting to protect your kingdom.

 Legends of Andor comes with five different campaigns (Legends) to choose from, each with its own storyline and slightly different gameplay.
 Each Legend has its own deck of cards and each can be made more difficult with different cards and/or by shortening the time track.
 The first Legend is a tutorial that was designed to walk players through the mechanics of the game.

-The choice of characters is relatively standard for a fantasy setting with the player’s choice of archer, dwarf, wizard or warrior.
-Each character has his or her own abilities and play a bit differently than the others.
+The choice of characters is relatively standard for a fantasy setting with the player’s choice of archer, dwarf, wizard, or warrior.
+Each character has his or her own abilities and plays a bit differently than the others.
 Each hero can be built on with equipment and special skills that you pick up while out on your campaign.

 During the game, heroes will take turns moving around Andor and taking actions.
 Along the way, they will reveal fog tokens, gain willpower (health), gain money, buy equipment, fight monsters, and more.
 After the heroes have taken their turns, an event card will be revealed and then the monsters will move around the board.

-The overall objective of the heroes is to complete the tasks for each Legend without allowing the monsters to overtake their castle.
+The overall objective is to complete the tasks for each Legend without allowing the monsters to overtake the castle.
 If the monsters make it to the castle a certain number of times, the kingdom falls and the heroes lose.
 You also lose if you fail any tasks before time runs out.